 K917 4-8-4 oil fired steam locomotive.
 Built at the Hutt Railway Workshops in 1935.
 Tender from K928.
 Stored incomplete.

 Ka945 4-8-4 oil fired steam locomotive.
 Built at the Hutt Railway Workshops in 1939.
+Saved for restoration by Sir Len Southward.
 Second restoration in progress.

 Wf386 2-6-4T coal fired steam locomotive.
 Built at the Christchurch Addington Railway Workshops in 1905.
 Components stored awaiting rebuild.